 - Track the movements: For each move, update the current position

-by incrementing or decrementing the respective axis based on the direction of the move ('N'
+(x, y)by incrementing or decrementing the respective axis based on the direction of the move ('N','S','E','W'). - Track the Manhattan distance: Calculate the Manhattan distance at each step.

 - Optimize the Manhattan distance: We are allowed to change up to

-movements, so we need to maximize the impact of those changes.
+kmovements, so we need to maximize the impact of those changes.
 The greedy approach is to always change a movement that has the most impact on increasing the Manhattan distance. - Maximize the final distance: After iterating through all the moves, we calculate the maximum Manhattan distance by considering the best possible movements after

 C++ Solution Code: